scala-native/scala-native/docs/contrib/contributing.rst

 However, we are prepared to accept contributions that include code copied from `Scala.js`_ or `Apache Harmony project`_ on a case-by-case basis.
-Such contributions must raise this and you may be asked to explicitly confirm that such code is your own creation.
 In such cases, you must fulfil your obligations and include the relevant copyright / license information.

 Coding style